choppymaster/shone-bot/README.md

 # Sphynx

-A discord bot which is written in node.js and uses discord.js as the Base module.
+A WIP discord bot which is written in node.js and uses discord.js as the Base module.

 ## Installing

 Clone this repo.

 Install nodejs and yarn.

 Create a new application on [discord developer portal](https://discord.com/developers/applications).

 Do the required things for creating a bot.